-Indomie instant noodles now occupies the same position on the Nigerian menu as Fufu, yam, Egusi and jollof.
+Indomie instant noodles now occupy the same position on the Nigerian menu as Fufu, yam, Egusi and jollof.
 Here’s the story of how the Indonesian import earned its place as a Nigerian staple.

 A Queue Of Hungry People Inspires Japan’s Greatest Invention

-One day, Ando passed by a black market area near Osaka Station.
+One day, Ando walked past a black market area near Osaka Station.
 He caught sight of people in a long queue in the cold at a makeshift stall waiting for a bowl of ramen noodles.
 The sight produced a powerful effect on Ando.
-It reminded of how much Japanese people loved ramen as well as provided evidence of an enormous demand for the product.
+It reminded him of how much Japanese people loved ramen, as well as provided evidence of an enormous demand for the product.
 At the time, the government encouraged their people to eat bread and biscuits made from surplus American wheat.
-And Ando wondered: why not ramen?
+Ando wondered: Why not ramen?

-Ando resolved to invent a “Ramen that can be quickly prepared and eaten at home with only hot water.”
-In 1957, in a shed he built in the backyard of his home, the 48-year old Ando began researching his new ramen.
+He resolved to invent a “Ramen that can be quickly prepared and eaten at home with only hot water.”
+In 1957, in a shed he built in the backyard of his home, the 48-year-old Ando began researching his new ramen.
 He worked nonstop and alone.
-A year later in 1958, he offered the world’s first instant noodles.
+A year later, in 1958, he offered the world’s first instant noodles.

-Originally from China, Ramen was introduced into Japan in the 1859 and is now a cultural phenomenon in Japan.
-Traditional ramen noodles are wheat noodles made separately and served in a soups with slices of meat or tofu on top.
-But Ando’s Chikin Ramen was ready to eat in just two minutes requiring only the addition of hot water.
+Originally from China, Ramen was introduced into Japan in 1859 and is now a cultural phenomenon in Japan.
+Traditional ramen noodles are wheat noodles made separately and served in soups with slices of meat or tofu on top.
+But Ando’s Chikin Ramen was ready to eat in just two minutes, requiring only the addition of hot water.

 Indomie: From Indonesia to Nigeria